skafos/example-ml-apps/TensorFlow/coreml/ios/README.md

 *You will be prompted to enter your Skafos API Token, Org Name, App Name, and Model Name*

 **Some important notes:**
-- The model is trained to classify a plant as one of 6 categories: Atlantic Poison Oak, Eastern Poison Ivy, Lookalike, Pacific Poison Oak, Poison Sumac, Western Poison Ivy
+- The model is trained to classify an animal image into one of 6 categories: Fish, Hamster, Lizard, Mouse, Rabbit, Snake
 - Your **Skafos API Token** can be found on the Account Settings page on the [dashboard](https://dashboard.skafos.ai)
 - Check the project's `parago.yml` and `README.md` file to see a list of all available environment options for the different commands
+- Want to make your own?
+Just replaced the image subfolders in the `data/` directory with your own images

 ### 2. iOS App
 We've provided a pre-packed Xcode project for you to work with.
 All project contents can be found in the `app/` subdirectory.
 We've integrated the [Skafos iOS Framework](https://github.com/skafos/ios) to handle model updates over-the-air.